ajs-voices/once-upon-a-dream/scenes/009-text-message.md

 "I think we're done here."
 Drew said as he glanced at his watch.
 "Mandy's gonna kill me.
 I'm so late."

 We all stood up and headed for the door.
 I noticed that the bartender was pretty boy.
 He was watching me from down cast eyes through those long lashes and I couldn't help the reaction.
 Drew shoulder checked me.
 "Whatever."
+I mumbled.

 I looked at him polishing that glass like he wasn't watching us leave.
 He set it down and took his phone out of his pocket.
 I saw him turn and start texting and I frowned as I walked out into the foyer and grabbed my coat from the rail where they sat waiting for us to collect them.